Why Trust Me?

 Now we’ve done it, right?
 We’re finally there: a full-fledged, full-stack developer…right?
 Well…kinda.

-Those include “Web Design for Web Developers: Build Beautiful Websites!”, “Introduction to Web Technologies”, “EMMET Faster HTML & CSS workflow – Best Tool For Developers”, “npm – Mastering the Basics”, “Chrome DevTools: Debug Code Like A Pro”, “SEO Training Course by Moz”, and “Writing With Flair: Become An Exceptional Writer” (what’s that last one got to do with coding?
-Well, you’re reading all this coding stuff right now ;).
+Throughout your journey, there are quite a few other mini-courses that get an A in your book.
+In mine, those include “Web Design for Web Developers: Build Beautiful Websites!”, “Introduction to Web Technologies”, “EMMET Faster HTML & CSS workflow – Best Tool For Developers”, “npm – Mastering the Basics”, “Chrome DevTools: Debug Code Like A Pro”, “SEO Training Course by Moz”, and “Writing With Flair: Become An Exceptional Writer” (what’s that last one got to do with coding?
+Well, you’re reading all this coding stuff right now…and someone’s got to write your resume ;).

 – Gulp for task automation, which allows for greater speed and ease of development.